PERFORMANCE-BASED (KPI) PROGRAMS

 - Landing Page Conversion Rates: conversion rate, the target channel

 KPI is a certain target or an expectation that needs to be reached within the limits of the allocated timeframe and budget.
 In other words, this indicator measures the factors necessary for success.
 It helps us focus our attention on the tasks and processes that have been specifically defined to drive the organization toward its targeted scope.
 Here are a few simple examples of KPI:

 - The owner of a florist shop has recently launched an online bouquet-assembling and delivery service.
 He started to advertise his page using Facebook ads.
 It did have a visible effect, but he is not truly satisfied, because the development had cost him a lot.
 His goal is to achieve rapid growth of traffic on his website before others come up with the idea of offering similar services.

 The owner expects the number of visitors to triple within the next 6 months.

-In this case the target is to reach the neighbourhood’s inhabitants via the Internet.
+In this case, the target is to reach the neighborhood’s inhabitants via the Internet.

 Send us your contact details, and we will get in touch with you: